HaotianFrankZhang/CPOX/README.md

 ## 🔹 PCA_analysis

 **Purpose:** Perform principal component analysis (PCA) to evaluate dominant protein motions and compare conformational sampling across CPOX variants and structural models.
+Prior to PCA, MD snapshots were structurally aligned using ProDy’s iterative superposition (iterpose) procedure, allowing WT and variant trajectories to be projected and compared within a common principal component space.

 ### Files: